franco88077/lifesim/logs.md

 # Lifesim change log
+## 2025-09-28
+- **What**: Fixed the account opening API to total deposits correctly and added test coverage.
+- **How**: Updated the sum operation in `banking/routes.py` to unpack the full selection tuple and introduced a pytest verifying `/banking/api/accounts/open` accepts valid payloads and responds with the expected JSON.
+- **Why**: The previous implementation raised a `ValueError` during tuple unpacking, preventing players from opening accounts even with valid deposits.
+- **Purpose**: Keeps the onboarding workflow reliable and protects against regressions by exercising the happy-path API response in automated tests.
 ## 2025-09-27
 - **What**: Moved the bank account onboarding workflow from the main hub to the banking home page and restored the account opening interaction.